TypeScript 2.8

 Improved control over mapped type modifiers

-Mapped types support adding a readonly or ? modifier to a mapped property, but they did not provide support the ability to remove modifiers.
+Mapped types support adding a readonly or ? modifier to a mapped property, but they did not provide support for the ability to remove modifiers.
 This matters in homomorphic mapped types which by default preserve the modifiers of the underlying type.

 TypeScript 2.8 adds the ability for a mapped type to either add or remove a particular modifier.
 Specifically, a readonly or ? property modifier in a mapped type can now be prefixed with either + or - to indicate that the modifier should be added or removed.